Heraldry Symbols & What They Mean

 The crab is a symbol of great strength and power in gripping and holding.
 It occurs on the coats of arms of several families.

-The sign of the lobster is also a symbol of prodigious gripping and holding power in its bearer and the symbols of its claws occur in arms more frequently than its entire body.
+The sign of the lobster in heraldry is also a symbol of prodigious gripping and holding power in its bearer and the symbols of its claws occur in arms more frequently than its entire body.

 Allied to these two charges is the crayfish, which is also referred to as a crevice.